 The iPad App let me try all my favorite photos to see which ones looked best together in the configuration we selected.
 I picked out an arrangement I liked, but Bob wanted to change up the photos a bit.
 The app made this easy and quick and I found I really liked the look with the photos he chose.

-Getting them on the wall
+6. Hang them on the wall

 Tools for the job

-- High & Mighty Tool-Free Wall Hangers – They looked really easy and had great reviews on amazon.
+- High & Mighty Tool-Free Wall Hangers

 What I did